ThatPoter/Bank-Loan-Classifier/README.md

 ## Project Intro/Objective
   This project was created with two objectives.
   One is that the bank needs to understand what are the characteristics that differentiate a person who pays his loan on time from one who does not.
-  The other is with those characteristics identified being able to train a model so that in the future the bank can use it to predict who are the good and bad debtors.
+  The other is, with those characteristics identified, being able to train a model so that in the future the bank can use it to predict who are the good and bad debtors.

 ### Methods Used
 * Data Import (.csv files)